ashnair1/COCO-Assistant/README.md

 ### Todo:
-1. Converter for converting COCO annotations to YOLO format (Look into ultralytics's [original repo](https://github.com/ultralytics/COCO2YOLO))
+1. Converter for converting COCO annotations to YOLO format
 2. Write tests for stats, converters and visualiser.